Get

 2. They’re Feeling Stressed or Anxious

 Sometimes, when cats feel stressed or anxious, they lick things excessively.
 This can be objects, themselves, or, yes, even you.
-It’s best to reach out to your vet for advice if your kitty is exhibiting other signs of stress, such as:
+It’s best to reach out to a vet for advice if your kitty is exhibiting other signs of stress, such as:

 • Hiding